Add Bugsnag error monitoring to your Lumen applications.

 For more information, see configuration options.

-Bugsnag can track the number of “sessions” that happen in your application.
-This enables Bugsnag to provide and compare stability scores between releases to help you understand the quality of your releases.
+BugSnag can track the number of “sessions” that happen in your application.
+This enables BugSnag to provide and compare stability scores between releases to help you understand the quality of your releases.
 This functionality is disabled by default, but can be enabled through the configuration:

 Bugsnag::setAutoCaptureSessions(true);

-Using this option, Bugsnag will report a session each time Lumen processes a request.
+Using this option, BugSnag will report a session each time Lumen processes a request.

 This feature is not available for applications running Lumen 5.2 and above as it relies on session storage which has been removed from the framework.